 Outsourcing large tasks and functions is fast becoming the thing to do in business because of the success it can offer, and the top of that list is IT support.
 Of course, this is an utterly logical thing to do because it will take the technical pressures off you and allow you to stay focused on the core operations of your company while saving a buck or two.
 But that doesn’t mean you should just hand over your responsibilities to the first IT support provider you come across.

 When it comes to looking for a reliable technical support provider, you need to do your Due Diligence, and an easy way to do this is to ask your prospective providers a series of questions to help you understand what sort of fit they will be.
 So, here’s a few ideas to get you underway:

 What Is Your Experience With Small Companies?

-You’ll learn that a lot of IT support companies concentrate on large installations and services because it allows for a better economy of scale, which means you’ll need will get lost or confused.
+You’ll learn that a lot of IT support companies, like Sphere IT in London, concentrate on large installations and services because it allows for a better economy of scale, which means you’ll need will get lost or confused.
 As such, ask to see a list of their client portfolio or ask them about the smaller-sized clients they serve.
 This will give you a better understanding of their operations and whether they will best suit your needs.

 How Do We Know You Can Protect Our Sensitive Data?

 One of the most important reasons of having an IT support company come on board is to protect your data, so you need to know they are capable of doing this.
 The techniques hackers use these days are becoming more and more sophisticated and so it is imperative you find experienced digital data defence pros for business.
 This is where their record comes in.
 A prospective IT support company needs to be able to prove they have a fantastic track record in protecting their client’s sensitive data.
 If they fail to do this, then your business may fail to continue operating.